The Juvenile Justice System

 Some parents find it helpful to meet in advance with the social worker assigned to the local police station to discuss their child's condition and develop an "emergency plan" for taking the child to a hospital rather than a detention center, if need should arise.

 Some parents have resorted to filing criminal charges against their children in order to change out-of-control behaviors.
-The Balanced Mind Foundation does not advocate this approach.
+The Balanced Mind Parent Network does not advocate this approach.
 Until a child or teen is receiving appropriate medical treatment, punitive approaches have little effect or negative effects on the child's behavior.
 Once in the juvenile justice system, the child is more likely to receive punishment than treatment.

 A few innovative juvenile courts have established juvenile mental health court diversion programs.
 These programs are still extremely rare.
 In these programs, a juvenile with a diagnosed, treatable illness and a nonviolent offense may be placed in a mental health treatment program instead.
-The Balanced Mind Foundation strongly endorses juvenile mental health court diversion programs.
+The Balanced Mind Parent Network strongly endorses juvenile mental health court diversion programs.

 If your child is arrested, you will need immediate access to a competent criminal law attorney in your community.
 We strongly recommend that you locate such an attorney before you need one.
 Keep the attorney's phone number in an accessible place.
 Children who are "different" or who exhibit problem behaviors are often targeted for attention by school officials and law enforcement.
 Many schools have a police officer on staff to prevent, investigate and help prosecute criminal behavior at school.
 Police are often called first, not last, for any school-related misconduct.
 Students and parents must realize that the police officer who works in the school has the same authority as an officer who pulls you over in your car.